Kami-Rotschild/SpaTZ/README.md

 # SpaTZ
 Mobile headphone controller software

-#Firmware for the mobile headphones broadcast bag
+This is the firmware for the mobile headphones broadcast bag.

+Its main purpose is to check for component integrity, voice activation and battery protection.